 As this week comes to a close, let's look at some posts that cover helpful tips and tricks for how freelance writers can make the most of WordPress as a Web publishing platform.

 Speaking of blogs, here's a sneak peek of the new blog at AllIndieWriters.com.
-(If you missed the new homepage preview, you can check it out here.)
 I haven't finished the sidebar yet, but as you can see, it should give you a fairly familiar feel to the blog here.

 Jennifer Mattern is a professional blogger, freelance business writer, and indie author.
 She began writing for clients in 1999 and started her first blog in 2004.